sschuur-nvidia/docs/content/nvidia-air/Custom-Topology.md

 ### OOB Management Network

 On the **System Palette**, there is an option to toggle **Enable OOB**.
 Toggling this setting enables the out-of-band management network
 This setting creates an OOB network for you that connects all nodes with each other.
 It also adds an `oob-mgmt-switch` and `oob-mgmt-server` to your simulation.
-When you {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Quick-Start/#services" text="enable SSH">}} in your sim, you will SSH into the oob-mgmt-server, making this node an ideal start point for configuration.
+When you [enable SSH](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Quick-Start/#services) in your sim, you will SSH into the oob-mgmt-server, making this node an ideal start point for configuration.
 Air handles the configuration automatically for you.

 You can manually add more `oob-mgmt-switches` and `oob-mgmt-servers` to your simulation if you need.
 But the **Enable OOB** toggle must be enabled to use the OOB network.